What is a Heat Engine and its Types?

-It consumes very less time and less cost.
+It consumes very little time and costs less.

 The procedure and apparatus are also easy to use and simple to fix.

-2. What do you Mean by Heat Engine Cycle?
+5. What do you mean by Heat Engine Cycle?

-Ans.
-The heat engine is a system which helps to get useful work with the conversion of heat energy.
-Heat engine cycle is defined as the process of increase in temperature and immersing the same in a cold reservoir to cool it down without any interruption.
+The heat engine is a system that helps to get useful work with the conversion of heat energy.
+Heat engine cycle is defined as the process of increasing in temperature and immersing the same in a cold reservoir to cool it down without any interruption.
 These reversible processes are known as a cycle.

 Steam Engine: It uses coal for the conversion process.
 It transforms water into steam by the combustion process.